ByeBeihai/Polaris/Readme.md

   ```
 -  If you want to compile the RVP program for simulation and fpga, you need to use a special compilation platform: [Nexus-AM](https://github.com/ByeBeihai/nexus-am)

 Polaris has implemented the [fpga verification environment](https://github.com/ssdfghhhhhhh/NutShell_U250) on the U250 accelerator card.
-It can lauch linux with image: linuxshell.bin (in directory :ready-to-run) on U250.
+It can launch linux with image: linuxshell.bin (in directory :ready-to-run) on U250.

 <img src=./doc/linux.png width="80%">